jbdamask/wkid-smaaht/README.md

     cd chataws-slack
     chmod +x scripts/*.sh
     ```
-- It's a good idea to try your application locally, which can be done using the handy localapp.py script provided:
+- It's a good idea to try your application locally, which can be done using the handy localapp.py script provided.
+To make things even easier, create a new Slack Workspace for development that you have full control over.
     ```
     # Create virtual Python environment to isolate this project from your global Python
     python -m venv .venv